siewmeng/sm/file01_enum.md

     print("\(colour) light, invalid signal.")
 }

-Will print "Hello! light, invalid signal." which sound funny!!
+When executed, will print "Hello! light, invalid signal." which sound funny!!

 ```
 To avoid such situation from arising, we restrict the values to a set of strings, e.g. only allows Red, Green and Yellow.